 The Pitbull Terrier is much more submissive when it comes to his human pack and is suited to a novice dog owner.
 They are both known to be very playful and puppy like long into their mature years, so you can expect a lot of fun with both of these guys, but because of this they are better suited to families with older children due to their boisterous nature.
 As long as they are both trained well they would suit a multi-pet household too, so overall they make a great addition to most families!

 Both the Doberman and the Pitbull Terrier are very loyal and loving with their family, and would do anything to please them, so you can expect an obedient canine companion with these two guys.
 It does mean, however, that you can also expect a canine who suffers from separation anxiety and as such they should only be placed into homes who can guarantee that they will spend a lot of time with their chosen breed.
-Why not take a look at our favorite crates perfect for those pooches who suffer with separation anxiety.
+Both breeds are prone to becoming more aggressive if not trained properly, in addition to their anxiety.
+To assist with this behavior, we’d recommend looking at our favorite crates perfect for those pooches who suffer with separation anxiety.

 The Doberman and the Pitbull Terrier are very energetic dogs who need around 60 minutes of exercise every day in order to fully expel all of that physical and mental energy of theirs.
 The Doberman will need slightly longer and more intense exercise during exercise sessions, whereas the Pitbull will need slightly more interaction in the form of games throughout the day as he is more restless.